-Ad blockers can preserve your privacy and restore some sanity back to browsing.
-The best ad blockers and anti-tracking apps let you block irritating ads, save precious bandwidth and opt out of intrusive marketing schemes.
-They can even block malicious ads that seek to infect your devices.
+With the best ad blockers and anti-tracking apps installed on your computer or mobile device, you can block irritating ads, save precious bandwidth and opt out of intrusive marketing schemes.
+These programs can even block malicious ads that might otherwise infect your devices.

 - Best antivirus software: Protect yourself from viruses and malware